Loading, Please Wait...

 Segment Financial Information

 Segment information has been prepared in accordance with ASC Topic 280 Segment Reporting.
 We determined our segments based on how we manage our business.
 In the fourth quarter of 2018, we completed our review of our segment reporting and in light of a strategic shift in our Chief Operating Decision Maker's long-term strategic focus for our organization, we no longer consider the split of retail direct and retail partner as a distinct and relevant measure of our business.
 Accordingly, Direct and Partner are no longer considered separate reportable segments but are included under Retail in our Business Segment disclosures.
 Beginning in the first quarter of 2019, we began allocating corporate support costs (administrative functions such as finance, human resources, and legal) to our operating segments based on their estimated usage and based on how we manage our business.
 Comparative prior year information has not been recast and as a result our corporate support costs for those comparative prior periods remain allocated to our Retail segment.
-Our Medici business includes one reportable segment, tZERO.
+Our Medici business includes two reportable segments, tZERO and the unconsolidated financial information for Medici Ventures ("MVI").
+MVI consists of the Medici business not associated with tZERO or Medici Land Governance ("MLG").
 We use pre-tax net income (loss) as the measure to determine our reportable segments.
-As a result, the remainder of our Medici business is not significant as compared to our Retail and tZERO segments.
-Our Other segment consists of Medici Ventures' remaining operations and the remainder of our unallocated corporate support costs (administrative functions such as finance, human resources, and legal).
+As a result, the MLG portion of our Medici business is not significant as compared to our Retail, tZERO, and MVI segments.
+Our Other segment consists of MLG and our unallocated corporate support costs.

 Our Retail segment primarily consists of amounts earned through e-commerce sales through our Website, excluding intercompany transactions eliminated in consolidation.